Theodore N. Kaufman: Life during World War II

 Kaufman was a radical intent on preventing American involvement in future wars in Europe.
 In 1939, under the auspices of the "American Federation of Peace", an unknown entity of which he was the president and probably only member, Kaufman produced several publications.
 One pamphlet, titled "Passive Purchase" advocated the establishment of a two-week period during which Americans would curtail their spending in order to demonstrate public opposition to American intervention in European conflicts.
 In a section of the pamphlet on the American Federation of Peace's beliefs, Kaufman advocated for "the strongest possible military defense of the United States" and stated that "by keeping absolutely aloof from foreign wars and entanglements the American People face a truly great future."
 That same year, the group also issued publications with more contentious messages, one of which read:

 A possible plea to Congress. ...
 Have Us All Sterilized! ...
 If You Plan On Sending Us To A Foreign War ...
 Spare Us Any Possibility Of Ever Bringing Children Into This World — Into This Country Of Ours!

 Map showing Kaufman's proposed dismemberment of Germany (and Austria).

 Two years later he shifted his focus to the forced mass-sterilization of all German men under 65 and the sterilization of most German women under 45.
 This would eliminate "inbred Germanism," he proposed, thus solving a great deal of humanity's problems.
 He also promoted the distribution of Germany's lands among the neighboring countries.
 His effort was spearheaded by the self-publication of the book Germany Must Perish!
+Kaufman being a businessman with no established presence in intellectual circles, the book was mostly dismissed by American intellectuals and policymakers.